ABOUT Me, Robin Thibodeau :)

 is often believed to be the goal, however it is the enjoyment-process of creative learning that is the way of traveling.
 Adult brains assume the goal is only the outcome, but really it's only looking for fun!

 Kids and their creativity are our future.
 So through my time with Serendipity Pre-Kindergarten, The Okotoks Community Programs and my Inspiration Studio I am grateful for the opportunities to teach children ages 6-108 and lucky to offer courses for creative adults ready and willing to jump in on the fun!

-1990: I was 15 and asked to draw a commemorative portrait of a classmate who had tragically lost her life.
-It was completed in graphite, framed and hung prominently in 'Stephanie's Corner' which still hangs in the Okotoks Junior High today.
-Fast forward to my hallway mural depicting lockers slowly morphing into a road to symbolize the transition from school to the 'real world'.
-Then, my Art Award of Excellence from Foothills Composite High School in 1994 .
+My debut as a local respected artist came in 1990: Grade 9, at 15 I was asked to draw a commemorative portrait of a classmate who had tragically lost her life.
+It was completed in graphite, framed and hung prominently in the Okotoks Junior High today.
+Shifting to my grade 12 year, I created a hallway mural depicting lockers slowly morphing into a road to symbolize the transition from school to the 'real world' which lead to my Art Award of Excellence from Foothills Composite High School.

-To my surprise, I was accepted into the Alberta College of Art & Design at the age of 17 that fall.
-Throughout those 4 intense years of extremely inspiring study, I attended art markets, festivals and shows offering portraits and designing promotional material for local businesses
+Enrolled in Alberta College of Art & Design (now known as The University of the Arts) in the Drawing Program, gave me 4 intense years of high expectations, yet extremely inspiring professional arts education.
+In between semesters, I attended art markets, festivals and shows offering portraits and designing promotional material for local businesses